Jump-Start Your Weight Loss Today!

 Choose Light Beverages

-Calorie-heavy soft drinks, coffee drinks, fruit juice, and alcoholic beverages can pack on pounds if you're not careful.
-Opt for water and sugar-free beverages most of the time, recommends Jeannette Jordan, M.S., R.D., CDE.
+Calorie-heavy soft drinks, coffee drinks, fruit juice, and alcoholic beverages can pack on pounds.
+Opt for water and sugar-free beverages most of the time, recommends Jeannette Jordan, RD, CDE.
 Limit juice to a 4-ounce glass and milk (low-fat) to 8 ounces at a time.
 And sweeten coffee and tea with a low-calorie sweetener instead of sugar.

-Try It Now: Instead of reaching for a regular soft drink, try a diet soda instead to save 140 calories or more, depending on the drink.
+Try It Now: Instead of reaching for a regular soft drink, try a diet soda to save 140 calories or more, depending on the drink.
 Or better yet, choose water.
 Miss the fizz?
-Try seltzer or sparkling water with a sprig of mint.
+Try seltzer or sparkling water with a sprig of mint or slices of lemon, lime, or orange.
+Don’t have whole fruit at the ready?
+Add a splash of juice.

 Wait 20 Minutes to Eat